Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 Breakfast at Rosewild

-The next morning we tried Rosewild’s breakfast.
+The next morning, we tried Rosewild’s breakfast.
 This was no ordinary hotel breakfast!
-I did NOT expect breakfast at Rosewild to be equal in quality to the dinne we experienced the night before.
+I did NOT expect breakfast at Rosewild to be equal in quality to the dinner we experienced the night before.

-The pastries in the case come from Nichole’s Fine Pastry & Cafe.
+Their pastries come from Nichole’s Fine Pastry & Cafe.

 We decided to try the breakfast sandwich and the homemade cinnamon roll made in-house.